zzhangjii/learning-library/lab-guides/LabGuide400.md

       List Price:  25
       ```
     - See if the new product is in the Main List, find it, and select.
-    - Modify the List Price to something and save.
+    - Modify the Product Name and List Price to:
+      ```
+      Product Name: EXPO Dry Erase Kit - 2 Pak, Assorted Colors List Price:  50
+      ```
+    - ... and Update.
+    - Cancel out.
-    - Delete the Product.
+    - Refind the Updated Product, select and Delete.